QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 Creating Arrays from Existing Arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the most part, we will avoid directly specifying the types of arrays, and let the compiler deduce the optimal types on its own
+For the most part, we will avoid directly specifying the types of arrays, and let the compiler deduce the optimal types on its own.

-The reasons for this, discussed in more detail in :doc:`this lecture <../more_julia/generic_programming>`, are to ensure both clarity and generality
+The reasons for this, discussed in more detail in :doc:`this lecture <../more_julia/generic_programming>`, are to ensure both clarity and generality.

-One place this can be inconvenient is when we need to create an array based on an existing array
+One place this can be inconvenient is when we need to create an array based on an existing array.

 First, note that assignment in Julia binds a name to a value, but does not make a copy of that type